Harvard Extension Courses in Government

 How can we make change?
 In this course we explore the ethical foundations, principles, methods, tools, and skill-set essential for designing strategies to advance social change.
 We explore various perspectives and practices for students to equip themselves with the tools to imagine and design novel, rigorous, and equity-centered strategies to make progress towards justice in society.
 Together we engage with various ideas and materials drawn from law and policy, community organizing, advocacy, the social sciences, journalism, documentary film, community health, and personal narrative, as well as scholarly literature, both contemporary and historical, with an eye towards the future.
 The course emphasizes collaborative approaches for advancing social change through partnership, movement and coalition building, collective agency, empowerment, and organizing to cultivate and sustain collaborative efforts that leverage individual and collective agency and capacity for our liberation.
 Interrogating and dissecting harmful systems of power is central to our work, as students each develop individual projects that leverage inquiry for purposeful transformative action to help dismantle structures of domination and oppression.
 Students may not take both GOVT E-597a and GOVT E-1072 for degree or certificate credit.

-Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government, international relations, or religion, capstone track, who are in their penultimate semester.
+Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, anthropology, government, international relations, or religion, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, GOVT E-599a, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing, have completed the engaging in scholarly conversation series (if required), and be in the process of successfully completing all other degree requirements.
+Candidates must enroll in the capstone, GOVT E-599a, in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 GOVT E-599c Section 1 (25957)